SuCraft/Suki/README.md

 - Small important packets are sent without delay.
 - <sup>Configurable</sup> Don't kick players for timing out.
 - <sup>Configurable</sup> Log login protocol packets.
-- <sup>Configurable</sup> Hide player's game modes.
+- <sup>Configurable</sup> Hide player's game modes from others.
+(Permission: `bukkit.seerealgamemodes`; default `op`)
 - Prevents staggered terrain after data corruption.
 - Further reach distance is accepted from players to prevent block placements failing due to lag.
 - Debug stick can be used in survival mode (with a permission) for a limited number of block properties, such as changing the visual `lit` state of a furnace or the rotation of logs or stairs.
+(Permission: `bukkit.debugstick.survivallike`; default `false`)
 - <sup>Configurable</sup> Gameplay difficulty changes:
     - Zombies can call for reinforcements on all difficulties.
     - All raids are hard (so they contain evokers).